 We do not own or operate manufacturing facilities for the production of our current product candidates.
 We currently rely on third-party contract manufacturers for all of our required raw materials, manufacturing devices and active pharmaceutical ingredients and for our preclinical research and clinical trials.
 Although we are able to manufacture finished product in our Groton Connecticut facility for our clinical trials, we will rely on third parties for the manufacture of our finished product for commercial sale.
 We do not have long-term agreements with any of these third parties.
 We also do not have any current contractual relationship for the manufacture of Phase 3 clinical trials or commercial supplies.
-We intend to enter into agreements with third-party contract manufacturing capabilities for future development and commercial quantities of any products that we develop.
+We intend to enter into agreements with third-party contract manufacturers and one or more backup manufacturers for future production.
+We are analyzing the feasibility of building manufacturing capabilities for future development and commercial quantities of any products that we develop.
 Such products will need to be manufactured in facilities, and by processes, that comply with the requirements of the FDA and the regulatory agencies of other jurisdictions in which we are seeking approval.